-8. Equality and Diversity implications
+Equality and Diversity implications

-- 8.1 An Equality Impact Assessment (EqIA) has been completed (Appendix 5) in respect of the effects of the proposed policies and sites on equality and diversity issues.
-A separate EqIA has been prepared in respect of the consultation processes to be followed for the continuation of the Plan making process and this is regulated by the Statement of Community Involvement (SCI) adopted September 2015. - 8.2 In respect of the proposed policies and sites, any impacts of waste sites are addressed through development management policies.
-These aim to ensure that there would be no unacceptable harm to persons with protected characteristics. - 8.3 Policies and preferred sites within the Plan have been subjected to sustainability appraisal, which has been undertaken in parallel with plan preparation and forms part of the local plan evidence base. - 8.4 A statutory Minerals and Waste Annual Monitoring Report (AMR) is produced by the Council every financial year.
+- 6.1 An Equality Impact Assessment (EqIA) has been completed (refer to Council's website) in respect of the effects of the proposed policies and sites on equality and diversity issues.
+A separate EqIA has been prepared in respect of the consultation processes to be followed for the continuation of the Plan-making process and this is regulated by the Statement of Community Involvement (SCI) adopted in September 2015. - 6.2 In respect of the proposed policies and sites, any impacts of waste sites are addressed through development management policies.
+These aim to ensure that there would be no unacceptable harm to persons with protected characteristics.

+- 6.3 Policies and preferred sites within the Plan have been subjected to sustainability appraisal, which has been undertaken in parallel with plan preparation and forms part of the local plan evidence base. - 6.4 A statutory Minerals and Waste Annual Monitoring Report (AMR) is produced by the Council every financial year.
 Its purpose, amongst other things, is to assess the effectiveness of the WLP policies and would flag up if there are any equality and diversity issues arising by the operation of the policies.
-This report also monitors the Statement of Community Involvement (SCI) and other aspects of community involvement. - 8.5 An Equality Impact Assessment was undertaken and approved for the Pre-Submission Replacement Waste Local Plan on 15th December 2015.
+This report also monitors the Statement of Community Involvement (SCI) and other aspects of community involvement. - 6.5 An Equality Impact Assessment was undertaken and approved for the Pre-Submission Replacement Waste Local Plan on 15th December 2015.
 The assessment indicates that the electronic availability of the consultation documents could have a disproportionately adverse impact on three characteristic groups; age, disability and race.
-The EqIA also found that both cross cutting themes (socio-economic and environmental) could also be adversely impacted by the document. - 8.6 Mitigating measures are already in place and would ensure that the groups affected could gain access to the document via several other means. - 8.7 No further actions have been identified as part of this EqIA.
-However, any comments received which relate to disadvantaged groups will be assessed and implemented into the EqIA action plan.
+The EqIA also found that both cross-cutting themes (socio-economic and environmental) could also be adversely impacted by the document. - 6.6 Mitigating measures are already in place and would ensure that the groups affected could gain access to the document via several other means. - 6.7 No further actions have been identified as part of this EqIA.
+However, any comments received which relate to disadvantaged groups will be assessed and implemented into the EqIA action plan. - 6.8 The Equality Impact Assessment is available online and has been placed in the group rooms with the Council papers and it is strongly advised that Members read it.

-9. List of Appendices
+7. List of Appendices